 Besides positive developments in the electric car industry, the future for electric bicycles is looking bright as well.
 Between 2007 and 2017, the share of electric bicycle sales in the Netherlands rose significantly to roughly 30 percent in 2017.
 Therefore, it's not a surprise that the import value of electric bicycles in the Netherlands rose as well.
 In 2012, the import value amounted to approximately 85 million euros, compared to 2016, when the value more than doubled to roughly 200 million euros.

 As mentioned previously, Dutch e-mobility companies particularly focus on electric scooters.
-Looking at the number of registered electric motor vehicles in the Netherlands, the moped (25km/h) was the most registered motor vehicle as of March 2017, with approximately 33,000 registrations.
+Looking at the number of registered electric motor vehicles in the Netherlands, the moped (25km/h) was the most registered motor vehicle as of July 2018, with approximately 40,000 registrations.
 It was a significant difference compared to other vehicles.
-The 45 km/h moped, for example, got nearly 4,000 registrations.
+The 45 km/h moped, for example, got nearly 5,400 registrations.

 Looking at Tesla, the sales volume in the Netherlands increased rapidly between 2012 and 2017.
 If in 2012 the sales volume of Tesla amounted to approximately 30, in 2017 it increased to roughly 3,300 sold Tesla cars.
 As of July 2018, the sales volume reached 2,808.
 It is expected that this number will increase in the future.
 However, the radius of the electric vehicles should increase to make it more attractive.